jorgecarleitao/django-sphinxql/docs/queryset.rst

     * :meth:`search_filter`: for filtering the results of the search

-    If you don't use any of these methods, ``SearchQuerySet`` is equivalent to a Django ``QuerySet`` and can be replaced on your code without any change.
+    If you don't use any of these methods, ``SearchQuerySet`` is equivalent to a Django ``QuerySet`` and can be directly replaced without any change.

     When you apply :meth:`search`, ``SearchQuerySet`` assumes you want to use Sphinx on it: